VirgilSecurity/demo-firebase-ios/README.md

 * Download the generated GoogleService-Info.plist file, and copy it to the root directory of this sample.

 #### Cloud functions
 * Install node if you don't have one.
-Firebase recommend to use v6.14.0 on the moment of the demo crea
+Firebase recommend to use v6.14.0 at the moment of the demo creation.
-* Open your terminal app and run `npm install -g firebase-tools` if you dont have it
+* Open your terminal app and run `npm install -g firebase-tools` if you don't have it.
-* After instal run `firebase init` in the project root
+* After instal run `firebase init` in the project root.
-* Select `Functions: Configure and deploy Cloud Functions` with a space
+* Select `Functions: Configure and deploy Cloud Functions` with a space.
 * Select default firebase project if not selected.
 * Select this answers:
 ```